usgs/earthquake-cencalvm/INSTALL.md

 #### cppunit - C++ unit testing library

 [http://dev-www.libreoffice.org/src/cppunit-1.14.0.tar.gz](http://dev-www.libreoffice.org/src/cppunit-1.14.0.tar.gz)
-versions 1.10.2 are known to work
+Versions 1.10.2 and later are known to work.

 This library is used in the unit testing of the code.
 It is only used for testing and skipping this step will not affect the